 Detecting Pollution with Digital Sniffers

-Technology isn’t just protecting animals – it can also be used to reduce pollution and prevent climate change.
+Technology isn’t just protecting animals – it can also be used to reduce pollution, visualize climate change, and even prevent it.
 From robo rhinos to simple, energy saving tech, it all contributes to a cleaner world The United States Environmental Protection Agency (EPA) uses several tools to prevent, detect, and identify violations.
 Many of their tools are used to ensure that industries comply with environmental law, such as overseeing oil and gas production facilities.

 Geo-spatial Measurement of Air Pollution (GMAP) is one such mobile system that assesses oil and gas production facilities, refineries, and shipping terminals.
 It detects possible pollutants by drawing air into the system and then reading the levels of emissions.
 Once pollutants are detected, an in-depth inspection may be administered to further analyze the area.